 Note: Not all whey protein products will work.
 The creators of the original Soul Bread recommend Isopure Whey Protein Isolate or Hoosier Hill Farm Whey Protein Powder Isolate.
 I live in the UK so I used unflavoured whey protein from Pulsin which worked well.

-- Preheat the oven to 165 C/ 325 F. Place the cream cheese in a bowl and beat with a hand whisk.
+- Preheat the oven to 165 C/ 325 F. Place the cream cheese and salt in a bowl and beat with a hand whisk.

 - Add melted ghee, olive oil, ...